AutomateSecOps/Tines-AI-Winner/README.md

 At the end of the workflow, I wanted an html summary to provide an overview of the results.
 I do not have a web development background, so I was not sure went into writing code for an html summary.

-In the Tines AI Automatic mode, I typed the below prompt and clicked the Generate button:
+In the Tines AI Automatic mode, I typed the below prompt and clicked the Generate button!

 <img src="./images/AI-Mode-3.png" width="600" height="450">